javbotero/Outer-Coast/_includes/apply-year.md

 ***

-**Admissions Timeline**

-**_Early Cycle Deadline (for all programs): February 14, 2021_**
-Decisions by March 4, 2021

-**_Regular Cycle Deadline (for all programs): April 4, 2021_**
-Decisions by April 30, 2021

-Both the Summer Seminar and Fall & Spring Semester applications follow the same timeline.
-Students indicate which program(s) they're applying for on the application.

 **Our Student Body**

 Outer Coast students are intellectually curious, community-minded, and driven to create positive change in their lives and communities.